malletjames99/MyWebsite/content/post/MLB--Division--Realignment.md

 MLB’s three 10-team division alignment is listed in the table below.
 The second table lists the total distance traveled for every team in the division to play every other team in the division once (for a total of 45 matchups).
 The third table shows the total distance traveled over a 108 game season, which each team plays four 3-game series against each division opponent.

-## New Proposed 3 Division Alignment
+## New Proposed Three Division Alignment

 ### Teams